 Where to Stay

-Quality Hotel Drumhellerย (Expedia affiliate link) is conveniently located near Downtown Drumheller, Reptile World, and New Castle Beach.
+Quality Hotel Drumheller (Expedia affiliate link) is conveniently located near Downtown Drumheller, Reptile World, and New Castle Beach.
 They offer free continental breakfast, pet-friendly rooms, an exercise room, and business centre.

 Bleriot Ferry Provincial Recreation Area has a basic campground 24 km from Drumheller, just off the highway.
-14 unserviced sites are available on a first come, first served basis.
+28 unserviced sites are available on a first come, first served basis.
 For a fun excursion, take the three minute ferry ride (free!) across the Red Deer River, then drive south Dinosaur Trail to Orkney Viewpoint.

 Special Events

-One of the top 10 Gran Fondos in Canada, theย Gran Fondo Badlandsย boasts several courses with dramatic scenery for road riders (50/75/100/140/160 km) and mountain bikers (92 km Gravel Grinder).
-July 8, 2023.
+One of the top 10 Gran Fondos in Canada, the Gran Fondo Badlands boasts several courses (50/75/100/163 km) with dramatic scenery. e-bikes welcome!
+Date: July 6, 2024.

 Rosebud Theatre puts on several shows per season.
-Check out their calendar and book ticketsย here.
+Check out their calendar and book tickets here.

 What to Bring